I traveled on the Delhi to Jibhi Himachal Pradesh route twice during winter.

 Moreover, It snows heavily at Jalori pass and even Shoja valley in the winter, which blocks the road.

-Therefore, you must check the weather forecast before taking any decision.
+Therefore, you must check the weather forecast before making any decision.
 But, most importantly, review the season you’re planning to visit.

 I recommend summers for treks unless & until you’re an experienced snow trekker.